Reimagining MoGraph Mentor's Online Presence

 To help me drive the decision making and prioritize design decision, I established design goals:

-Mobile Optimized: Design a seamless user experience optimized for both desktop and mobile platforms, ensuring accessibility, functionality, and engagement for all audience types.
+Mobile-first Design: The user experience needed to be seamless across both desktop and mobile platforms.
+Ensuring accessibility, functionality, and engagement for all audience types was a top priority.

 Brand Development